K-RLange/dhPython/en/data_processing.md

 display the frequencies of the categories 'Female' and 'Male' in the 'sex' column of the dataset.

 First, the *Pandas* library is used to load the dataset *tips.csv*.
-Then, the *value_counts()* function is applied to the'sex' column to count how often each gender appears.
+Then, the *value_counts()* function is applied to the 'sex' column to count how often each gender appears.
 These counts are stored in the variable 'sex_counts', and the corresponding category labels and values are extracted.

 Finally, a simple vertical bar chart is created with *plt.bar()*.
 The chart includes a title and axis labels to make the